Holohan warns against use of antigen tests as ‘green light’ for risky activities

 Chief Medical Officer Dr Tony Holohan (right), pictured with Deputy Chief Medical Officer Dr Ronan Glynn.
 Both are appearing before an Oireachtas committee today.
 File image: Nick Bradshaw/The Irish Times

-“The hypothesis that antigen testing could be a precursor or enabler for the safe recommencement of certain activities which would otherwise not be deemed to be safe given the prevailing epidemiological situation, poses several risks both to the individuals engaging in those activities and to those around them, as well as to the wider public health response,” he will say.
+Dr Holohan urged “significant caution” about using antigen testing to “green light” or “enable” the resumption of activities after lockdown, “particularly while not accounting for the prevailing epidemiological situation”.

-While the tests are good at “red light” testing, to rule out activities for those with a detected result, he will say that “significant caution is urged in regard to any move towards employing rapid antigen testing for “green light” or “enabling” testing activities, particularly while not accounting for the prevailing epidemiological situation”.
+Business groups and many doctors and scientists have called for the wider use of antigen tests, which are cheap to perform and deliver results within minutes.
+However, public health officials have consistently urged caution in relation to their use.

-He will tell the committee that as the evidence evolves, and if it is supportive, “we are more than willing to support its further use where appropriate real-world evaluation indicates that it can bring added benefit in the pandemic response.”
+Dr Holohan said the National Public Health Emergency Team (Nphet) was “more than willing to support the further use of the tests assuming evidence supports this and where real-world evaluation shows than can bring added benefit to the pandemic response”.

-“Ultimately, however, based on knowledge to date, the safest way to reopen society, including to international travel, will be to continue to control disease incidence through a range of public health measures which are continuously reviewed, along with progressing the national vaccination programme”
+“Ultimately, however, based on knowledge to date, the safest way to reopen society, including to international travel, will be to continue to control disease incidence through a range of public health measures which are continuously reviewed, along with progressing the national vaccination programme to ensure as many people as possible within the population are protected through immunisation,” Dr Holohan told the Oireachtas transport committee on Wednesday.

-Citing a report from the Royal Statistical Society in the UK, he will say that the “proper assessment of the suitability of Covid-19 tests has been neglected to date, with many tests brought to market without appropriate real-world evaluation and well-designed studies evaluating tests in the real-world settings where they are used must become standard practice.”
+Breaking the chains of transmission cannot be achieved through testing alone, with the response also including case identification, contact tracing, clinical management of cases, infection control and disease surveillance, he said.

-Dr Holohan will tell the committee that the Covid situation in Ireland “remains stable and currently gives rise to a broadly positive outlook”, notwithstanding the fact that risks from variants remain and a significant proportion of the adult population remains unvaccinated.
+PCR testing, which can be carried out at a rate of 175,000 a week, remains the most accurate test for the virus, he said.
+Rapid antigen tests typically perform best in people with symptoms and in settings of high disease prevalence, and “less well” in asymptomatic persons in low prevalence settings.